Chinese used vehicle exporting: Canada

 Transport Canada mandates that all vehicles that are not made in the U.S./made to comply with U.S. Federal Motor Vehicle Safety Standards are only eligible for importation if its age is 15 years old and above.

+Cayman Islands

+The Cayman Islands government announced on May 1, 2023, that the cabinet approved, on April 25, 2023, changes in Customs and Border Control (Prohibited Goods) (Amendment) Order, 2023 that restrict the importation of used vehicles from 2016 to 2023.
+Exceptions are made for classic/antique vehicles and vehicles meant for agricultural work, construction, maintenance or engineering vehicles older than 8 years.

 Myanmar

 The Myanma Ministry of Commerce announced strict guidelines on used car exports from China in order to crack down on vehicles that are being sold from China, but are not made in China.
 Proof that Chinese vehicles sold through imports, new or used, are required to have certified papers that shows that they were manufactured in China.

+Ukraine

+The Verkhovna Rada, in 2006, prohibits imports of used cars that are more than eight years old, except if they're used for humanitarian purposes.
+Vehicles have to meet at least Euro 2 emission standards and above.

 United States

 With the exception of Show or Display or Canadian-market vehicles, the United States does not allow the import of a vehicle unless it's 25 years old.